klaytn/klaytn-docs/docs/smart-contract/precompiled-contracts/precompiled-contracts.md

 Klaytn additionally implements precompiled contracts from 0x3fd through 0x3ff to support new Klaytn features.

 {% hint style="success" %}
-NOTE: Three precompiled contract addresses have changed, and **blake2F** was added after `IstanbulEVM` protocol upgrade, or the "hard fork".
+NOTE: Three precompiled contract addresses have been changed, and **blake2F** was added after the `IstanbulEVM` protocol upgrade, or the "hard fork".

 `IstanbulEVM` protocol upgrade block number is as follows.
 * Baobab Testnet: `#75373312`